theunkn0wn1/Fuelrats-DispatchAssist/README.md

     1. On my Github page click the green `Clone or download`
     2. on the resulting dropdown click 'download ZIP' and save it somewhere
     3. Extract the archive to your desired installation directory and note that directory down.
+    4. Open up your terminal and browse to the installation directory for the script
+    5. run command 'pip install requirements.txt'
     4. Open up hexchat and, in the messagebox, type '/py load /path/to/dispatch.py', replacing `/path/to` with the full system math to where `dispatch.py` is located

 Plans are in place to support other IRC clients that have a python3 interface at later point in time
 # Usage:
-Once loaded into hexchat, it will automaticially detect Ratsignals as they arrive in #Fuelrats You can view the collected data with the command `/board`
+Once loaded into hexchat, it will automatically detect Ratsignals as they arrive in #Fuelrats You can view the collected data with the command `/board`
 ## Case management:
 ### 1. Move case ID